asweigart/codepath_android_bootcamp/README.md

  * [x] Required: Did you include support for editing todo items as described above?
  * [x] Required: Does your app persist todo items and retrieve them properly on app restart?

+Optional features implemented:

+ * [x] Add "normal priority" and "high priority" setting.
+ * [x] Use SQLite for persistence instead of flat files.

 Notes:

 ![Video Walkthrough](GIF_walkthrough.gif)